Cheese shops, the unofficial house of worship in any city.

-For anyone with food intolerances, Deli Fresco is your one-way ticket to enjoying cheese too with a generous section dedicated to dairy intolerances, vegetarian alternatives, or reduced-fat substitutions.
+For anyone with food intolerances, Deli Fresco is your one-way ticket to enjoying cheese, too, thanks to its generous section dedicated to dairy intolerances, vegetarian alternatives, or reduced-fat substitutions.

 La Boite A Fromages

 Not sure what to pick?
-The favourites here look like a French raclette set (where you can rent a raclette machine for free), the Bay of Fires cheddar, Brillat Savarin, and the Holy Goat La Luna Ring—pretty much one of Australia’s creamiest cheeses.
+The favourites here are a French raclette set (where you can rent a raclette machine), La Tur robiola, Brillat Savarin, truffle gorgonzola, and the Holy Goat La Luna Ring—pretty much one of Australia’s creamiest cheeses.

 Field Blend Wine & Cheese Store